SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-jordanfh1/PROJECT_PRESENTATION.md

 -----

 ## Your Mission 😎
+- First Set up

+1. Clone the repo from github
+2. Run <code>npm install</code> to install vitest
+3. Run npm test to start the test suite

+Time for dice rolling
-- Create a function that rolls a dice with any amount of sides
+1. Create a function that rolls a dice with any amount of sides
-- Create another function that uses the previous function to roll multiple dice, and apply an additional modifier eg. +2, +5
+2. Create another function that uses the previous function to roll multiple dice, and apply an additional modifier eg. +2, +5

 <br>
 Good luck 🤞